reflectoring/reflectoring.github.io/content/blog/2023/2023-10-25-spring-java-config.md

 }
 ```

-Here, the `newEmployee` and `founderEmployee` methods create an `Employee` bean, `newDepartment` and `coreDepartment` methods create a `Department` bean and `acme` method creats an `Organization` bean.
+Here, the `newEmployee()` and `founderEmployee()` methods create an `Employee` bean, `newDepartment()` and `coreDepartment()` methods create a `Department` bean and `acme()` method creats an `Organization` bean.
 Spring now manages these objects, handling their lifecycle and ensuring proper dependencies.

-**Understanding Bean Lifecycle:**
+### Understanding Bean Lifecycle

 The lifecycle of a Spring bean involves its instantiation, initialization, use, and eventual disposal.
 When the Spring container starts, it instantiates the beans.
 Then, it injects the dependencies, calls the initialization methods (if specified), and makes the bean available for use.
 When the container shuts down, the beans are destroyed, invoking any destruction methods (if defined).

 {{% info title="Spring Bean Lifecycle: A Summary" %}}

-Spring beans, the heart of Spring applications, undergo a series of stages known as the bean lifecycle.
+Spring beans undergo a series of stages known as the bean lifecycle.
 Understanding these stages is essential for effective bean management.

-Here’s a concise summary of the Spring bean lifecycle methods:
+Here is a concise summary of the Spring bean lifecycle methods:

 1. **Instantiation:** Beans are created, either through constructor invocation or factory methods.